sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 >
 > I value our partnership and know that this was an important discussion for both of us.
 I regret any inconvenience my cancellation may have caused and assure you it was not a decision I took lightly.
 >
-> Let’s reschedule at your earliest convenience.
+> Let's reschedule at your earliest convenience.
 I promise to prioritize our plans and communicate more effectively in the future.
 >
 > Thank you for your patience and understanding.
 >